what is jodan uke?

-The most standard use of Jodan Uke is demonstrated below using an Ippon Kumite.
-This is the way first taught to beginners.
+Here's an Ippon Kumite that shows the most standard use of Jodan Uke.
+It's the first way taught to beginners.
 The second movement is one of the ways to continue and counter attack.

 ADVANCED level ippon kumite for jodan uke

 This application is the first movement of Kumite Gata 12.
 You may think it's not Jodan Uke, and if you consider Jodan Uke to be the form you learn as a white belt, you're right.

 But.
 Jodan Uke is a basic movement which "contains the formula for advanced movement" as Kazumasa Yokoyama Kancho verbalised it.
 In fact — it's the EXACT same movement, but more forward and emphasis is logically place in striking the opponent.